wronai/domd/docs/domdignore.md

 ✅ Initialization complete!
 📋 Created TODO.md with 45 testable commands
 🔧 Created executable todo.sh
-🚫 Ignored 19 commands via .domdignore
+🚫 Ignored 19 commands via .doignore

 💡 Next steps:
-   • Review and edit .domdignore to adjust ignored commands
+   • Review and edit .doignore to adjust ignored commands
    • Run: ./todo.sh to execute commands manually
    • Or run: domd to test with TodoMD
    • Use: domd --show-ignored to see ignored commands